CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

 Setup Tips

-1) JETSON ORIN DEVELOPER KIT SETUP (Physical and software setup - This assumes a wifi card or wifi dongle has already been installed and being used, or a network cable inserted which connects to your router).
+1) JETSON ORIN DEVELOPER KIT SETUP (Physical and software setup - This assumes a network cable has been inserted which connects to your router.
 Also, be aware that after a power up, you may have to remove and re-insert the USB cables for the webcam and speakers.
 This seems to be necessary because the Jetson Developer kit seems to forget the USB devices that are already attached to it on power up.
 Re-inserting the USB devices after power up seems to fix this.)
    - Remove SD card
    - Install NVME drive (e.g. Samsung 970 EVO Plus - 1TB)
    - Use the Jetson SDK Manager software to flash the NVME drive with Jetson software.
-When using the SDK Manager software, start with the USB "C" cable first.
-After the Jetson device has been flashed, remove the USB "C" cable and complete the software installation with a network connection i.e. Use the IP address of the Wifi card/network card (whatever it being used).
+When using the SDK Manager software, insert the USB "C" cable and the Jumper connection first.
+After the Jetson device has been recognised by the SDK manager software, remove the jumper connection straight away.
+Start the flashing and when that initial part has completed and a new window is displayed, remove the USB "C" cable and complete the remaining software installation with a network cable i.e. Use the IP address of the Wifi card/network card (whatever it being used).
    - Attach USB keyboard and mouse
    - Attach USB webcam e.g. Logitech C902
    - Attach USB speakers